Yes, you can eat well at the stadium

 Stadiums have begun offering healthier selections.
 For example, Vanderbilt Stadium sells a grilled chicken wrap.
 And at Titans games at Nissan Stadium, you can get a portabella mushroom burger.
 (Each of them has about half the calories of a traditional burger.)

-“Aim for items that have some nutritional value when you can,” Kendrick says.
+“Aim for items that have some nutritional value when you can,” Kendrick said.
 “A few good choices, if you can find them, are low-fat frozen yogurt, a small bag of nuts or a soft pretzel with mustard.”

 3. Drink water.